Champlain College’s 50th Anniversary: The Golden Year - Arthur

 Champlain College Head Melanie Sedge believes in Champlain College’s ability to influence students through the environment it fosters.
 She has been the head of Champlain College for the past three years, although that was not her original intention: “I came here for a short job, and have been here for the past 15 years.”

 Speaking to the influence Champlain has had over students and staff, Sedge touched on the idea of progress: “I think that the way the college has evolved has been an example for the other colleges to follow.
-It started as an all white males college, it was very exclusive, and it was a little boys club; if you look 50 years into the future, there is a female head of the college that would have never happened back then.”
+It started as an all white males college, it was very exclusive, and it was a little bit like a boys club; if you look 50 years into the future, there is a female head of the college that would have never happened back then.”

 Champlain has had to go through many changes, whether it was allowing women into the college in 1972, or making the dining schedule in the Great Hall more flexible.
 Sedge believes that Champlain has been exceptional at evolution: “Champlain changes with the times, which means that we have to find different ways to establish a family atmosphere amongst students and teachers.”